UNSW-oceanography/NRS-temperature/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]
 =======
-If you use any of this code please cite as follows:
+If you use this code please cite as specified on Zenodo.

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].